str1f3/PROJECTS/README.md

 # PROJECTS

-This repository serves as a hub for my various projects.
+This is my personal portfolio, created to demonstrate projects I'm actively working on.
+It contains a collection of work in programming and systems engineering, reflecting both structured learning and original development.
+This repository is curated to support my career progression and demonstrate technical credibility.

 ## PROJECT DIRECTORIES

 ### CODING
-This directory contains projects focused on software development and algorithm implementation.
+Projects focused on software development, system programming, and algorithm implementation.

 ### CYBER RANGE
-This directory will house various labs and exercises related to cybersecurity, potentially including network defense simulations, penetration testing challenges, and security tool development.
+Contains a link to my GitBook page, where I conduct proof-of-concept experiments.

 ### DSU
-This directory contains coursework or academic assignments from Dakota State University (DSU).
+Archied coursework and academic exercises from Dakota State University (DSU), demonstrating foundational computer science knowledge and structured problem-solving.

 ### SRE
-This section is for projects related to Software Reverse Engineering.
+This section is dedicated to Software Reverse Engineering projects, including static/dynamic analysis, binary dissectionn, and tooling exploration.

 ### TRAINING RESOURCES
-This is simply a collection of resources used for personal learning and skill development.
+A curated collection of self-study materials used for personal learning, coding skill development and malware development.